A Selection of Works in Progress

 Effect of Title IX on Bone Health

-with Patricia Homan, Annika Gompers, Ann Caroline Danielsen, Madeleine Pape, and Sarah Richardson
+with Patricia Homan, Katherine Lee, Annika Gompers, Ann Caroline Danielsen, Madeleine Pape, and Sarah Richardson

 Title IX was a landmark national US policy implemented in 1972 that dramatically increased sports participation rates for adolescent girls.
 While research has shown beneficial long-term effects on physical activity rates, body mass index, and labor market outcomes, research on the effects on bone health is scarce.
 This is an important gap given women’s higher incidence of bone diseases and broken bones compared to men, and the known benefits of physical activity on bone health.
 This study uses data from the Midlife in the United States study and a difference-in-differences study design to assess the impact of Title IX on bone health in later life.
 Preliminary results show that when comparing women to men, before and after the passage of Title IX, exposure to Title IX in highschool significantly decreased the risk of broken bones and bone disease.

-State-Level Structural Sexism and Cardiovascular Health in the United States
+Structural Classism and Health in the United States